dashorst/wicketinaction.com/_posts/2014/2014-07-01-build-resources-with-node.js.markdown

 </ol>

-# Conclusion
+# Final words

 I have played with all this on Linux.
 I'm pretty sure it will work flawlessly on Mac too.
 People say that Node.js support for Windows has become pretty good these days so it should work there too.

-I hope you find all this useful.
+I hope you find all this useful!

 Since recently Wicket itself uses the solution described above to execute its
 <a target="_blank" href="https://github.com/apache/wicket/tree/master/testing/wicket-js-tests">JavaScript unit tests</a>.

+In my daily job we switched from Node.js+less.js based build to <a href="https://github.com/SomMeri/less4j">Less4j</a> because it is much faster and we have a lot of Less resources!